 Bullying is prohibited.
-By Georgia Law, bullying is defined as:

-- Any willful attempt or threat to inflict injury on another person, when accompanied by an apparent present ability to do so; - Any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm; or - Any intentional written, verbal, or physical act which a reasonable person would perceive as being intended to threaten, harass, or intimidate

-Students found to have committed an offense of bullying could result in dismissal.
+Georgia Law [GA.
+Code 16-11-127.1] defines bullying as "any willful attempt to threaten to inflict injury on another person, when accompanied by an apparent present ability to do so or any intentional display of force such as would give the victim reason to fear or expect immediate bodily harm."
+Students found to have committed an offense of bullying could result in expulsion.
 Other discipline may involve a warning or counseling, depending on the circumstances.
 It is at the discretion of the Administration to determine the severity of the consequence.
 Components such as motive, intent, recidivism, repentance, etc. will be considered in making that decision.